chris-moreton/plutus-scripts/README.md

 Functions file
 --------------

-The various scripts rely on the functions.sh file which currently contains just one function.
-That function will prompt the user for a wallet name and then ask them to select a UTxO.
+The various scripts use the functions.sh file.
+One of the functions in that file is called *getInputTx* and which will prompt the user for a wallet name and then ask them to select a UTxO.
 Various environment variables are then set which can be used in writing scripts.

+    SELECTED_UTXO (Hash#Index)
+    SELECTED_WALLET_ADDR
+    SELECTED_UTXO_LOVELACE
+    SELECTED_WALLET_NAME

 Some Helpers
 ------------